gdsbook/book/notebooks/09_spatial_inequality.md

-Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *inter-regional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of political polarization in developing and developed countries {cite}`Rodriguez_Pose_2018`.
+Much of the focus has been on *interpersonal income inequality*, yet there is a growing recognition that the question of *inter-regional income inequality* requires further attention as the growing gaps between poor and rich regions have been identified as key drivers of civil unreset {cite}`ezcurra2019` and  political polarization in developing and developed countries {cite}`Rodriguez_Pose_2018`.

 Much of the study of inequalities has focused at the individual level: how do outcomes differ across individuals?
 This approach does not group individuals geographically.
-In other words, it is not concerned with whether those differences follow a pattern, for example, at the regional level (e.g. *is most of the more disadvantaged population located in a particular section of the map?*).
+In other words, it is not concerned with whether those differences follow a pattern, for example, at the regional level (e.g., *is most of the more disadvantaged population located in a particular section of the map?*).
 Indeed, while the two literatures (personal and regional inequality) are related, they have developed in a largely parallel fashion with limited